 July: La Rioja

 October is the start of the white truffle season in Piedmont (and the truffle festival in Alba) and the ideal month to visit this gourmet wine region.
-The landscapes of the Langhe in October are probably some of the most picturesque and beautiful we have ever seen.
-The restaurants, some of the best in Italy (and this is saying a LOT!), all feature special truffle menus in autumn and a foodie tour here is an epicure´s wish come true.
+In October, the Langhe landscapes are probably some of the most picturesque and beautiful we have ever seen.
+The restaurants, some of the best in Italy (and this is saying a LOT!), all feature special truffle menus in autumn, and a foodie tour here is an epicure´s wish come true.
 Piedmont is also home to the Slow Food movement (founded in the amusingly named town of “Bra”).
 Wine lovers flock here as the mythical Barolo is produced here, as well as Barbaresco and Gavi.
-There are a few luxury hotels and upmarket inns, and between wine tasting (we love Roagna, Massolino and Braida for its Barbera), cheese tasting, truffle hunting and/tasting, and fine dining, you can easily spend a week of gourmet bliss in Piedmont.
+There are a few luxury hotels and upmarket inns.
+Between wine tasting (we love Roagna, Massolino, and Braida for its Barbera), cheese tasting, truffle hunting, and/tasting, and fine dining, you can easily spend a week of gourmet bliss in Piedmont.